Graduate Cross Section Econometrics

 3. Where is the OLS estimator converging to?
 Exogeneity vs uncorrelatedness vs linear projection.
 Introduction to bayesian inference and exercise on ridge regression.
 (Slides)

-8. M-Estimation: general consistency theorem and uniform law of large numbers.
-Exercise on the estimation of a right-censored Poisson Survival model.
+8. M-estimation: the general consistency theorem, the uniform law of large numbers, and an application to a Poisson survival model.
 (Slides)

 Evaluation